ahelal/ansible-concourse/README.md

 # ansible-concourse
 A role to install [Concourse CI](http://concourse.ci/)

-## Requirments
+## Requirements
 * Ansible 2.0 or higher
 * PostgreSQL I recommend [ansible postgresql role](https://github.com/ANXS/postgresql)
 * GOlang I recommend [ansible gloang role](https://github.com/jlund/ansible-go)
 * SSL termination service I recommend [ansible nginx role](https://github.com/AutomationWithAnsible/ansible-nginx)

-##

 ## Warning experimental
 I am a big fan of concourse CI, not so much bosh.
 This role will install concourse CI.

-The role is in early development, but usauabl.
+The role is in early development, but usable.

 ## Example
 You can use test-kitchen to spin a test machine.
 ```
 bundle install
-bundle exec kitchen converage simple-vagrant
+bundle exec kitchen converge simple-vagrant
 ```
 The kitchen machine will have an IP of **192.168.50.150**

 Once your done
 ````
-bundle exec kitchen destory
+bundle exec kitchen destroy
 ```

 ## Cluster